waldemarnt/UserAgentBundle/README.md

 wneto_user_agent:
     enabled: true
     type: whitelist # blacklist or whitelist.
 With whitelist all request will be blocked and accept requests only from the setted patterns
+    use_event_listener: true # You can opt to use the event listener defined on the bundle or use the second option below
     patterns:
         - { pattern: "Mozilla", version: "5.0", operator: ">" }
 ```